 I had looked into surgery when I was with my ex husband.
 The over $8,000 price tag was prohibitively expensive, so we opted not to do it.
 In retrospect, I’m glad we couldn’t afford it.
 With him, I would have been looking to augment my self-esteem, which he frequently tore down.
 That’s never a good reason to do something drastic, because it wouldn’t solve the real problem.
 Then you came along.
 When we discussed the subject a year and a half into our relationship, I felt like I was in a much better place.
 I had reclaimed my confidence by leaving my ex, and you obviously found me sexy — flat chest and all.
 I had taken two body-affirming trips to Hedonism and was accepting that, while I may not have much to offer in the chest department, I brought a lot of sexy skills to the table.
 I even started buying bras without padding!
 So when you offered to finance the surgery if I still wanted it, I finally felt like this would be for me, not for the man in my life or to make up for a deeper insecurity.
 And I felt like you would be more a partner in this process than a judge.
 (Unlike my ex, who said, “I finally realize how shallow you are,” when he found out.)

-HIM: I’m glad you let me be a part it.
+HIM: I’m glad you let me be a part of it.
 I love taking on any new project with you.
 Right from the start, I was grateful that we were coming from the same place.
-The worst boob jobs in my mind, and the ones that cause the most negative sentiment in popular culture, are the ones that are just too big.
+The worst boob jobs in my mind, the ones that cause the most negative sentiment in popular culture, are the ones that are just too big.
 It’s not like big is bad – big breasts look amazing on some women – but it shouldn’t be the automatic choice for everyone.

 HER: I know.
 We’ve definitely seen them: ones where the skin is stretched taut (or stretch-marked), or where the proportions make no sense with the rest of the woman’s body.
 It really was the lesson of all the badly overdone boob jobs we saw on nude beaches that made me insist that I was not going any bigger than a C-cup.
 Yet the first two surgeons we met with – two of the most expensive doctors in Toronto – both said I should go bigger.
 They insisted that, with my height (5′ 9″), I’d be disappointed if I didn’t go for at least a D. They were quick to point out that their number one patient complaint was going too small.

 HIM: It doesn’t surprise me that people are that way.
-So many individuals who go to tanning salons can’t seem to stop with just a bit of extra colour, but have to keep baking themselves until they are a unnatural shade of Donald Trump orange.
+So many individuals who go to tanning salons can’t seem to stop with just a bit of extra colour, but have to keep baking themselves until they are an unnatural shade of Trumpian orange.
 You see it with body builders, too, who go from being scrawny guys that women don’t want to touch to comic book monsters…who women also don’t want to touch.
 It’s very hard for human beings to be objective about themselves, to get to the point where they say enough is enough.

 HER: Sure, but you would expect doctors to be the voice of reason in the whole process.
 They are the professionals, and they’re the ones who should be familiar with what works and what doesn’t.
 Anyway, I resisted the siren song of ‘bigger is better’, and kept searching until I found a surgeon who didn’t apply any pressure.
 Dr. Robert Backstein was ultimately the one who confirmed that the 300cc size I wanted would make my bust and hip measurement almost exactly equal.
 We went with him.